stashed/mongodb/docs/mongodb-sharding.md

 section_menu_id: guides
 ---

-# Backup and Restore MongoDB Sharding Clusters using Stash
+# Backup and Restore MongoDB Sharded Clusters using Stash

-Stash supports taking [backup](https://docs.mongodb.com/manual/tutorial/backup-sharded-cluster-with-database-dumps/) and [restores](https://docs.mongodb.com/manual/tutorial/restore-sharded-cluster/) MongoDB Sharding clusters in ["idiomatic" way](https://docs.mongodb.com/manual/administration/backup-sharded-clusters/).
-This guide will show you how you can backup and restore your MongoDB Sharding clusters with Stash.
+Stash 0.9.0+ supports taking [backup](https://docs.mongodb.com/manual/tutorial/backup-sharded-cluster-with-database-dumps/) and [restores](https://docs.mongodb.com/manual/tutorial/restore-sharded-cluster/) MongoDB Sharded clusters in ["idiomatic" way](https://docs.mongodb.com/manual/administration/backup-sharded-clusters/).
+This guide will show you how you can backup and restore your MongoDB Sharded clusters with Stash.

 ## Before You Begin